FrederikHennecke/DeepLearning4NLP/README.md

 #### Pcgrad

 T. Yu et al. ([Gradient Surgery for Multi-Task Learning](https://arxiv.org/pdf/2001.06782)) proposed the Projected Gradient Descent or Pcgrad method which is a form of gradient surgery.
 They do the surgery by projecting the gradients of each task onto the normal plane of the gradient of any other task. if the projection is large, then the gradients are conflicting.
 At the end the projected gradients are summed up and used to update the model.
-This method proved to effectevely reduce the conflict between gradients and enhance the converging speed of the model.
+This method proved to effectively reduce the conflict between gradients and enhance the converging speed of the model.

-##### Exprimental results
+##### Experimental results

 PCgrad achieved a high performance on the QQP (first rank) and the STS (second rank) tasks, however it worsened the SST (lower than the baseline).